 04 Oct Why Your Roofer Needs To Be Licensed and Insured

-Florida has had its fair share of problems stemming from unlicensed contracting.
-Especially during a particularly rainy time or during a tropical storm or hurricane, many unlicensed contractors take to the streets to do unauthorized work on unsuspecting homeowners.
-The result is problematic for municipalities and homeowners alike.
+Florida homeowners have had more than their fair share of problems that stemmed from hiring unlicensed contractors.
+During a stormy time, tropical storm, or hurricane, many unlicensed contractors will take to the streets to hustle unauthorized work from unsuspecting homeowners.
+Since it rains a lot in Florida, this happens quite often, and the result is problematic for municipalities and homeowners alike.

 So how can you help avoid hiring an unlicensed roofing contractor?

-- Make sure your contractor is licensed by the state of Florida at: www.myfloridalicense.com.
+- Verify that your contractor is Florida state-licensed at: www.myfloridalicense.com.

 - Never sign a blank or incomplete contract, no matter what the salesperson tells you.

-- Make sure the name on the contract you sign matches exactly with the name of the contractor on your permit application.
+- Ensure the name on the contract you sign matches exactly with the contractor’s name on your permit application.

-- Get references from other homeowners who have used the contractor and check the BBB
+- Get references from other homeowners who have used the contractor and check the Better Business Bureau.

-Remember that while it may be tempting to hire an unlicensed contractor – they may be able to come out to your property more quickly or do the job at a lower cost, you are ultimately responsible for the people on your roof, if they do not have insurance.
+Remember that while it may be tempting to hire an unlicensed contractor because they may be able to come out to your property more quickly or do the job at a lower cost.
+Still, you are ultimately responsible for the people on your roof.
+If they do not have insurance, it all falls on you if someone – a worker, for example – gets hurt.
 Further, the city may not finalize your permit and possibly even red tag your property which may mean an expensive fix.
 The work performed may be substandard anyway.
-Finally, the material manufacturer may not honor the warranty on your roof if they find out it was performed by an unlicensed contractor.
+Finally, the material manufacturer may not honor the warranty on your roof if they find out an unlicensed contractor performed it.

-Remember contractors go through the licensing process for a very good reason.
-Their competence and ability is tested thoroughly for your protection.
+Remember, contractors go through the licensing process for an excellent reason.
+Their competence and ability are tested thoroughly for your protection.